 The first network meeting with BIM-ICE collaborators was held on 11 March 2021 as an online session and gathered representatives from seven partner companies from Russia and Finland.

 The idea of the network was to establish a cross-border network that consists of a group of experts from Finnish and Russian universities and companies in order to define the needs of BIM-education and hear insights for education plans.
-Currently, the

 After welcoming words by Project Manager Eliisa Punttila,